 Suitable liquid items include smoothies, milkshakes, and broths.
 Soft food examples include pudding, jello, soups, and soft, steamed vegetables.

-After any kind of oral surgery, tissue will be sore.
+After any kind of oral surgery, the tissue will be sore.
 Controlling discomfort after a tooth extraction will involve taking medication (as directed and when necessary) along with placing a cold compress on the outside of the mouth, alternating from the left side to the right.
 A cold compress used the first day and a half after treatment can greatly reduce swelling.
 When tissue swells as a response to trauma, it can produce discomfort.
 Controlling swelling helps patients stay comfortable after surgery.

 Preventing Dry Socket

-Dry socket is an issue that all patients should look out for after a tooth extraction.
+Dry socket is an issue that all patients should look out for after tooth extraction.
 Preventing dry socket means that a person should follow post-operative instructions very closely.
 Dry socket forms when the blood clot that develops over an empty tooth socket is dislodged.
 The blood clot that forms is necessary for healing and if it is disrupted, dry socket can develop.
 Dry socket is painful and drastically affects the healing process.
-If dry socket develops, patients should call our practice as soon as possible.
+If a dry socket develops, patients should call our practice as soon as possible.

 For additional questions, contact our team at Stonebriar Facial & Oral Surgery.